oviche/oviche.github.io/_posts/2023-01-25-Cyber espionage on Tibetian citizens.md

 - This post will mainly include the details of my analysis of the stages of the attack, malware classification, tool tracking, and indicators of compromise.

-# Description of kill chain
+# Description of the kill-chain

 - The following diagram shows the flow of attack from the initial access to communication with the C2 server.